 very serious revision of the process in my view both good and bad.

-First few slides about "Submitting a Policy Proposal" and "AC role"
+First few slides about "Submitting a Policy Proposal" and "AC role" seems

 quite good, its good to have AC comment on proposals and make sure they

 are well written - I would like however this to be more public on this